 - Leadership — An MBA gives you the skills needed to lead a team successfully.
 A good leader must wear many hats, including that of an innovator, motivator, mentor and manager.

 If your career development goals are more industry-specific skills or you’re aiming for a particular role, studying a specialised MBA may be a better move.
 A more specific discipline is recommended for some students, but a traditional MBA is still the preferred choice for career development in general business.

-Victoria University’s (VU) 100% online MBA offers specialisations in three areas:
+Victoria University’s (VU) 100% online MBA offers specialisations in two areas:

 - Change Management — The Master of Business Administration (Change Management) teaches you the skills to implement and adapt to change as a business leader.
 Project Manager, Human Resources Manager, and Change Management Consultant are professions that could benefit from this education.

 - Finance — A Master of Business Administration (Finance) is ideal for students interested in finance and financial management.
 Career outcomes for this specialist course include Financial Consultant, Chief Financial Officer and Financial Manager.